-From the findings of the study we can conclude that the huge information is hidden in financial time series which is meaningless until transformed into useful information.
-The time series of S&P 500 stocks has economic importance.
+From this investigation, we can conclude that the huge information is hidden in financial time series which is meaningless until transformed into useful information.
+The time series of 128 stocks of S&P 500 index has important economic importance.
 The largest eigenvalue has increased around 21% which is a significant increase.
-The average correlation increases during the period of financial crises.
+Peaks are observed in the average correlation graph which corresponds to the period of extreme events.
 So we conclude that rise in volatility, increase in LEV, Increase in number of eigenvalues less than lower bound of RMT predictions and increase in correlation act as indicators of systemic risk in financial systems.